Soo Locks Lighthouse Cruise - Phone: 800-432-6301

 www.harborbeachlighthouse.org Harbor Beach Lighthouse Tours – (989) 479-9707

-Tours of the Harbor Beach Lighthouse, built in 1885, are available from 10 am to 1 pm every Saturday, from the end of June through September 1st.
+Tours of the Harbor Beach Lighthouse, built in 1885, are conducted on Saturdays from the middle of June through the end of August.
 Charter boats to the Lighthouse depart every half hour from the Harbor Beach Municipal Marina.
 On the boat ride you’ll learn about the harbor and breakwall history.
 Harbor Beach Lighthouse Preservation Society tour guides provide you with a personal and informative tour.
 All tours include a pass to the Grice Museum, home of the lighthouse’s original 4th Order Fresnel Lens.

 www.bibco.com Beaver Island Ferry – (888) 446-4095; firstname.lastname@example.org